shiftingphotons/moodytags/README.md

 ## How To Use
 ### Run It Locally
-While the hosted version can be found [here](https://moodytags.shiftingphotons.dev), moodytags can be run locally.
+While the hosted version can be found [here](https://moodytags.shiftingphotons.dev), moodytags can be run locally _in development mode_.

 #### Prerequisites
 Spotify is the only integration for now, so you must be user of the platform.
 For the integration to work, you also must have a developer application on [their platform](https://developer.spotify.com/dashboard/).